Pedestrian Accident Compensation Claim Lawyers

 Time Limits for QLD Pedestrian Accident Claims

-You can seek legal advice regarding a pedestrian accident claim.
+You have the right to seek legal advice regarding a pedestrian accident claim.
 Please know that there are several deadlines for lodging personal injury claims.
-The Queensland Limitations of Actions Act 1974 specifies that legal proceedings must commence within three years of your accident date.
-However, there are other time limits for compensation claims.

-Failure to comply often means losing your right to claim compensation.
-A qualified pedestrian accident lawyer can advise your next steps to accessing personal injury benefits.
+Failure to comply generally means losing your right to claim compensation.
+A qualified pedestrian accident lawyer can advise on the time limits for accessing personal injury benefits that apply to your circumstances.

 Can I Make a Pedestrian Accident Compensation Claim?

 All Queensland Road users must have compulsory third-party insurance.
-Four top insurance companies support CTP insurance, which is present in all motor vehicle registrations:
+Three top insurance companies currently support CTP insurance, which is present in all motor vehicle registrations:

 1. Allianz